 Security Model

-Trust boundaries, threat model, and security guarantees of Monsuta Core.
+Trust boundaries, threat model, and concrete security properties of every deployed contract.

 ┌──────────────────────────────────────────────────┐